All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 monogram of "Johannes," who afterwards became Pope

-S. Clemente was almost totally ignored by XVIIIth century travellers, and Thomas Nugent did not include it in a long list "of Roman churches that are most esteemed for their structure" (The Grand Tour - 1749), but things greatly changed after the discovery of the lower basilica and of the origin of the choir.
+S. Clemente was almost totally ignored by XVIIIth century travellers, and Thomas Nugent did not include it in a long list "of Roman churches that are most esteemed for their structure" (The Grand Tour - 1749), but things greatly changed after the discovery of the lower church.

 (left) Easter candelabrum very similar to those at S. Maria in Cosmedin, SS.
 Cosma e Damiano and at Anagni; (right) detail of the floor